 On-Campus Interviewing

-Fall On-Campus Interview Program - August & September (2024 Dates TBD)
+2026 Summer On-Campus Interview Program - July through September

-Each year, the Law School sponsors a Fall on-campus recruitment program for second- and third-year law students, often referred to as OCI.
+Each year, the Law School sponsors a Summer on-campus recruitment program for second- and third-year law students, often referred to as OCI.

-During Fall OCI, many employers are focused on interviewing second-year law students for summer positions because the employers use their summer classes as a way to determine whether summer clerks will be offered full-time positions.
+During this OCI, many employers focus on interviewing second-year law students for summer positions, as they use their summer classes to determine whether to offer full-time positions to summer clerks.
 However, the program is not only for 2L students.
 Some employers interview only 3Ls for permanent jobs.
 Occasionally, employers look for both summer clerks and full-time positions, so they allocate their interview slots to both 2Ls and 3Ls.

 Below is helpful information regarding Fall OCI: